 Lab work done before surgery is required by our doctors at PVH as surgery requires the use of anesthetics and drugs that can be a stress on the organs.
 Intravenous fluids help with profusion, but knowing if their patients have special needs helps them adjust their drug protocols during the surgery and for their after care.

-Heartworm testing is sometimes considered as an option, but is an important part of your pets over all care.
+Heartworm testing is sometimes considered an option but is an important part of your pet's overall care.
 Heartworm preventative is given every 30 days and not only helps with heartworm prevention, but it also is a dewormer.
-Prevention protects the environment from parasite burden, helps pets to enjoy outdoor activities with their families without their families having to worry about infection, and gives them the freedom to travel places where heartworm is a concern.
-The National Heartworm Society website has an interesting map that shows the amount of cases that have been reported in Oregon and in all the other states.
+Prevention protects the environment from parasite burden, helps pets to enjoy outdoor activities with their families without their families having to worry about infection, and gives them the freedom to travel to places where heartworm is a concern.
+The National Heartworm Society website has an interesting map that shows the number of cases that have been reported in Oregon and in all the other states.
 It also provides annual testing guidelines and recommendations.
-PVH has treated patients who have lived locally their whole lives and have not travelled to places with increased risk for heartworm infection.
+PVH has treated patients who have lived locally their whole lives and have not traveled to places with increased risk for heartworm infection.
 Positive results were found when they had their annual lab work and Heartworm testing done.
-While infected, these pets posed a threat for dogs living in their neighborhood that were not on a preventative.
+While infected, these pets posed a threat to dogs living in their neighborhood that was not preventative.